truenas/middleware/docs/userguide/freenas_system.rst

 .. warning:: the backup button is meant for disaster recovery.
 If you restore a system, it will be returned to the point in time that the backup
              was created.
 If you select the option to save the data, any data created after the backup was made will be lost.
 If you do **not** select the option to save the data, the system will be recreated with the same ZFS layout, but with **no** data.

-.. warning:: the backup function **IGNORES ENCRYPTED POOLS**.
-Do not use it to backup systems with encrypted pools.

 **Save Debug:** used to generate a text file of diagnostic information.
 It will prompt for the location to save the generated ASCII text file.